Enchanter wreck recovered by investigators after five killed in tragedy

 Lance Donnelly, a pilot of 30 years, would later that evening say it was "the most extreme, most challenging rescue I've ever done".

-The Transport Accident Investigation Commission's chief investigator Harald Hendel said last month that interviews with survivors ofthe sinking had begun.
+The Transport Accident Investigation Commission's chief investigator Harald Hendel said last month that interviews with survivors of the sinking had begun.
 He would not say who among the five survivors had been interviewed but said the inquiry into the accident which cost five lives was well under way.

 TAIC is one of three - and possibly four - bodies investigating the tragic end to a fishing trip seen by many anglers as the trip of a lifetime.